Master of Science in Special Education: Adaptive Concentration

 3. Be enrolled in at least one course during the same semester the waiver application is made by the district cooperative.

-4. Once Steps 1, 2, and 3 are complete, Shannon Hall, Emporia State University's Licensure Officer will submit the paperwork for the waiver to the teacher's cooperative or interlocal and to the Kansas State Department of Education.
+4. Once Steps 1, 2, and 3 are complete, Andra Baldwin, Emporia State University's Licensure Officer will submit the paperwork for the waiver to the teacher's cooperative or interlocal and to the Kansas State Department of Education.

 Master of Science Degree